leninworld/flairs_38_paper_49/README.md

-# flairs_38_paper_49
+# Medical Specialty Classification Using Large Language Models (LLMs)

-This project contains several Jupyter notebooks that demonstrate various concepts, algorithms, and techniques.
+This repo contains several Jupyter notebooks that demonstrate various concepts, algorithms, and techniques related to our FLAIRS-38 paper `Medical Specialty Classification Using Large Language Models (LLMs)`.

 Below is a table of contents with links to each notebook and their respective descriptions.

 ## Table of Contents